galois1915/Google-ML-Engineer/Intro-AI-ML-on-Google-Cloud/modules.md

 * Define the workflow of building an ML model.
 * Describe MLOps and workflow automation on Google Cloud.
 * Build an ML model from end to end by using AutoML on Vertex AI.

+### Introduction
+In this section of the course, you will learn about developing an AI project on Google Cloud.
+The module covers the ML workflow and how to create an automated pipeline.
+It starts with an overview of the ML workflow, including data preparation, model development, and model serving.
+You will also learn about machine learning operations (MLOps) and how it takes ML models from development to production.
+The module includes an example of building a pipeline to automate the training, evaluation, and deployment of an ML model using Vertex AI pipelines.
+Finally, there is a hands-on lab where you will walk through the three stages of building an ML model with AutoML on Vertex AI.

+### ML workflow
+### Data preparation
+### Model development
+### Model serving
+### MLOps and workflow automation
+### Lab introduction
+### How a machine learns
+### Lab Vertex AI: Prediction Loan Risk with AutoML
+### Summary
+### Reading

 ## Module 4: Generative AI
 This module introduces generative AI (gen AI), the newest advancement in AI, and the essential toolkits for developing gen AI projects.
 It starts by examining the gen AI workflow on Google Cloud.
 It then investigates how to use Gen AI Studio and Model Garden to access Gemini multimodal, design prompt, and tune models.
 Finally, it explores the built-in gen AI capabilities of AI solutions.